 Projects that receive federal funding or are subject to federal approval must comply with Section 106 of the National Historic Preservation Act (NHPA) of 1966.
-This Act requires federal agencies to evaluate the effects of federally funded or permitted projects on historic properties and consult with stakeholders to avoid, minimize, or mitigate adverse effects.
+This Act requires federal agencies to evaluate the effects of federally funded or permitted projects on prehistoric and historic sites, buildings, structures, and properties of traditional religious and cultural importance that are listed on, or eligible for listing on the National Register of Historic Places (NRHP).
+Projects must consult with stakeholders to avoid, minimize, or mitigate adverse effects on any historic resources.

-To read more about the study approach, existing conditions, and effects on archaeological and historic resources, please see Section 3.12 of the Supplemental Environmental Assessment.
+To read more about the study approach, existing conditions, and effects on archaeological and historic resources, please see Section 3.10 Archaeological and Historic Resources (PDF 336KB).